drunkard/ceph-readable-doc/html/_sources/cephfs/multimds.rst.txt

 Presently, there are two types of ephemeral pinning:

-**Distributed Ephemeral Pins**: This policy indicates that **all** of a directory's immediate children should be ephemerally pinned.
-The canonical example would be the ``/home`` directory: we want every user's home directory to be spread across the entire MDS cluster.
+**Distributed Ephemeral Pins**: This policy causes a directory to fragment (even well below the normal fragmentation thresholds) and distribute its fragments as ephemerally pinned subtrees.
+This has the effect of distributing immediate children across a range of MDS ranks.
+The canonical example use-case would be the ``/home`` directory: we want every user's home directory to be spread across the entire MDS cluster.
 This can be set via:

 ::